menu icon

 Notes:

-Make it gluten-free by substituting the flour with a all-purpose gluten-free flour blend and 1.5 tsp of xanthan gum.
+Make it gluten-free by substituting the flour with a all-purpose gluten-free flour blend and 1.5 teaspoon of xanthan gum.

 Did you make this recipe?Tag @crumbs.and.caramel on Instagram!